Canon G1 X Mark II vs Panasonic FZ1000

 It is notable that the FZ1000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the FZ1000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.
+Both the G1X Mark II and the FZ1000 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the FZ1000 was followed by the Panasonic FZ2500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Panasonic FZ1000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.